railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Point_of_Sale.rst

 You can manage your retail business and its account transactions using point_of_sale module.

   *This module provides fast and easy way to manage sales orders.
 The primary function of point-of-sale is to make transactions easy to manage without sacrificing quick, efficient service or customer data.
 There are different ways of making payments and to split them between different payment modes.
-Computation of amount of money and creation and confirmation of the pickings are done automatically.
-Invoices are being generated automatically.
-Allows to refund old sales orders.*
+Computation of amount of money and creation and confirmation of the pickings are done automatically.*

 You can click on *Install* button given below the Point of Sales on the home page to install this module: